 - The settlement fee charged by NPCI ranges from 15 to 25 paise.

 - Banks may charge up to 1% of the total transaction value.
 The minimum and maximum costs are INR 5 and INR 15, respectively.

 The RBI establishes a standard limit for AEPS transactions, although banks are free to set their own limits for all of these transactions.
 Few banks have established transaction limits to avoid misuse or theft of this technology.
 Many banks have imposed a daily restriction of INR 50,000 on total transactions made by everyone; however, as previously stated, this limit may vary from bank to bank.

-Before you begin utilizing AEPS, keep the following considerations in mind:
+Before you begin utilizing AEPS cash withdrawal, keep the following considerations in mind:

 - No OTP or PIN is required to complete any transactions using this new technique.